 Now, if one test doesn't prove conclusively that the head gasket is blown, go to the next one.
 The reason for this is that a vehicle experiencing a blown head gasket condition may present only one of the many symptoms that these 3 tests are testing for.
 If this happens to your Honda, I'm confident that one of the three tests will nail down the problem.

-- Is the oil on the dipstick a creamy tan and is the oil thick?
-Or...
+1.)
+The oil on the dipstick is a creamy tan color.

-- Is the oil on the dipstick its normal color and viscosity
+2.)
+The oil on the dipstick is a normal color and viscosity.

 Take a look at the following interpretations to find out which one best fits what you have observed of the color of the oil:

-CASE 1: The color of the oil is a light tan, like coffee with too much cream, this confirms that the head gasket is blown and that it's letting coolant mix with the engine oil.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This confirms that the head gasket is blown and that it's letting coolant mix with the engine oil.

 1.)
 The cylinder head warped which caused the head gasket to burn.